poohbear0628/djattendance/ap/static/Readme.md

 ## An Introduction to Front End Development

-Front End development and organization can get very messy without conventions in place.
+Front end development and organization can get very messy without conventions in place.
 Please refer back to this guide and update this guide to prevent that.

 ## Front end goals:

-### Have ONE way to do everything, and follow that standard.
+### Have a standardized way to add libraries and new files.
 ```
-It is very easy to have 3 jquery libraries, 5 boostrap libraries and 25 ways to load in bootstrap / jquery and your own js/css.
+It is very easy to have 3 jquery libraries, 5 boostrap libraries and 10 ways to load in bootstrap / jquery and your own js/css.
 To prevent this, we rely on conventions - there is one standard way of doing things, and everything should follow this standard
 ```